 For the term 1989 to 1992, the Board members were:Atty.
 Arsenio B. Yulo, Jr. - Chairman Mr. Jose Ma.
 T. Zabaleta - Member Atty.
 Rodolfo A. Gamboa - Member

 During the latter term, a Department of Justice ruling placed the SRA as an attached agency of the Department of Agriculture and subsequently made the Secretary of Agriculture Chairman of Board.
 Atty.
-Aresnio B. Yulo, Jr who was discharging the duties as Chairman and Administrator was made to serve as Administrator of SRA under the Chairmanship of then Secretary Senen C. Bacani.
+Arsenio B. Yulo, Jr. who was discharging the duties as Chairman and Administrator was made to serve as Administrator of SRA under the Chairmanship of then Secretary Senen C. Bacani.
 On February 8, 1992, Administrator Yulo resigned and he was replaced as Administrator by Atty.
 Rodolfo A. Gamboa.
 The position of Board member was given to Atty.
 Vicente Oliva, who served the unexpired term of Atty.
-Gambao.
+Gamboa.

 The current Administrator of SRA is Ma.
 Regina Bautista-Martin concurrently sits in the Sugar Board with board members Pablito S. Sandoval, representing the planters’ sector and Jesus L. Barrera, representing the millers’ sector, under the chairmanship of the Department of Agriculture Secretary, Proceso J. Alcala.